 - The biological impossibility of wheels is reconstructed in His Dark Materials, where the wheel are giant seed pods from tree that grow around the animals in question.

-- One of Keith Laumer's Retief novels was all about a planet where basically every living creature had spinning parts as basic anatomy.
-Flying creatures all had propellers, swimming creatures all had turbines, and land-dwellers all had wheels.
+- One of Keith Laumer's Retief novels is all about a planet where basically every living creature has spinning parts as basic anatomy.
+Flying creatures all have propellers, swimming creatures all have turbines, and land-dwellers all have wheels.

 - Super Mario Galaxy 2 features a green parrot-like enemy that flies using four spinning blades around its neck.
 A plant enemy has a similar feature at its underside.

-- Tails the fox from Sonic the Hedgehog uses his two tails to fly and hover like a helicopter.
+- Miles "Tails" Prower, the young fox friend of Sonic, uses his two tails to fly and hover like a helicopter.

-- While she usually flies by flapping them, in Sonic Chronicles, Cream the rabbit flies with her ears like the page image.
+- Cream the Rabbit, as well.
+While she usually flies by flapping them, in Sonic Chronicles, she twirls her ears like a helicopter when preforming a certain POW move, much like the page image above.

 - One of the abilities Rayman gains in the first game and keeps (averting the Bag of Spilling) in the later ones.